 Greetings Conscientious Food Consumers!

 With Thanksgiving not far off, we figured we’d get ahead of the game and talk leftovers in this installment of Kitchen Confessions.
-The topic’s not as sexy as last week’s carrots, but it’s one of those everyday challenges that we all face.
+The topic’s not as sexy as these carrots, but it’s one of those everyday challenges that we all face.

 Those miscellaneous meal remnants, half-full containers, and portions of what-have-you, DO tend to get out of hand, don’t they?

-KAREN CONFESSES right off the bat here: about half of the wasted food in my household once occupied the designated “Eat First” area of my fridge and cupboard.
+K’RENE CONFESSES right off the bat here: about half of the wasted food in my household once occupied the designated “Eat First” area of my fridge and cupboard.
 So what’s my issue?
-Keeping up with leftovers means keeping them accessible and safely stored, as well as keeping track of what’s in there!
+Keeping up with leftovers means keeping them accessible and safe to eat, as well as keeping track of what’s in there!

 It also takes a deliberate and creative effort to transform random food elements into a meal.
 I’m happy to report that it can be a pretty satisfying process!
 Maybe even a bit of an adventure…